Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 Abilities do not need to be exclusive from each other, nor do their descending Charms.
 It is perfectly acceptable to have two abilities that overlap.

+If the custom Ability is close to an existing one, and charms could reasonably be used for one Ability or the Other, the Storyteller should allow one purchase of the charm to be used for both abilities.
+For
+example: if a character decides they want to create an “Architecture” ability in the similar vein to the “Craft” ability, they could reasonably purchase craft charms once and use them both for Architecture and Craft.

 ### Example: Drive